-The Home School Legal Defence Association of Canada (HSLDA) is a national organization that empowers, protects, and encourages homeschooling families across Canada.
+The Home School Legal Defence Association of Canada (HSLDA Canada) is a national membership-based organization that empowers, protects, and encourages homeschooling families across Canada.

-As a non-profit organization, any funds that we receive are used to further the mission and goals of our organization.
-We are a membership-based organization.
-This means that people become members of HSLDA and our resources, in turn, go to benefit our members.
-HSLDA is thousands of member-families strong, united in purpose, providing strength and encouragement for homeschooling families across the country.
+As a not-for-profit organization, any funds that we receive are used to further our mission and goals.
+Our members have access to exclusive home education resources that provide support throughout their journey.
+HSLDA is thousands of member-families strong; united in purpose, providing strength and encouragement for homeschoolers across the country.

 The first homeschoolers in Canada faced many challenges.
 The general attitude from the public schools was quite antagonistic, as they were convinced that the government, not the parents, had the responsibility for educating children.
 As a result, most people were homeschooling “underground:” that is, without officially informing the school boards.
 As soon as school boards found out, parents were immediately under pressure to conform to the system, and even faced threats that their children would be removed from their homes because of “truancy.”
 However, the school boards were not the only source of parental pressure.
 In the early days, family or friends who found out about homeschooling would often ask: “Is that legal?”